NieneB/InternshipReport/index.md

 The information will first be shown on a simple map and then in detail on a transect map.
 So the same information is shown in multiple views and from different perspectives. (*linking*) See <a class="xref" href="#"> section 2.3.4 </a>.

 The static display of the field-names will be on the map as simple polygons, to indicate their position and show the user the spatial dimension, the location and sizes of the fields.
 There will be a set of navigation controls for the map available to the user.
-Also multiple background layers, form which the user can choose for extra information.
+Also multiple background layers form which the user can choose for extra information.
 The different base maps show the difference between 1830 and now.

 The field names are historic but do not contain a change in time.
 Therefore the time bar had no relevance in the application.

 Interactivity will be added to the transect line, letting the user define the transect line themselves and explore the different objects located on and around the transect line.
 The transect line, shows the relation between height, vegetation types on certain heights and the distance to rivers in accordance to the field-names.

 Mouse-over actions will show information and stories about the origin of the names adding to the knowledge of the field-names and the environment.
-The brushing technique <a class="xref" href="#">(section 2.3.4)</a> will be used to highlight the height on the line and the position on the map of that specific point so the user can link between the two presentations.
+The brushing technique <a class="xref" href="#"> (section 2.3.4)</a> will be used to highlight the height on the line and the position on the map of that specific point so the user can link between the two presentations.

 #### Mood board
 For the layout, ideas and colour use a mood board was made.
 Including inspiration pictures from the Internet.
 Search terms used are: **living heritage, cultural heritage, transect and old transect map**
 One of the main inspirations was the following image:

 <figure>